 He regularly delivers technical presentations at conferences and user groups, including SQL Saturday, 24H of PASS, PASS Summit, SQL Bits, local User Groups, and internal Microsoft events such as Safe Passage, C+E Bootcamp or TechReady.

 BPCheck came to be back in 2011, as a way to empower Microsoft support engineers onsite with customers to gain insight on best practices not being followed, and evolved to include performance based checks.
 But this previously internal BPCheck script was released to Microsoft SQL Server GitHub recently and is now free to use.
-In this session you will learn how to leverage […]
+In […]

 Are you a: Production DBA that wants to know which new xEvents and DMVs/DMFs are available to get further insights into SQL Server operations?
 Production DBA that needs to troubleshoot a performance issue, and needs to collect performance data for others to analyze?
-Developer that needs to analyze query performance and already has basic knowledge of how to read an execution plan?
-Then […]
+Developer that needs to analyze query performance and already has basic knowledge […]